Batch Print Envelopes

 End Sub

-In each of the following examples, the code replaces the code in the starred section above
+In each of the following examples, the code replaces the code in the starred section in the above code panel

 Alternative code for address in a table